sass/node-sass/docs/api-value.md

-`Sass_Values` are used to pass values and their types between the implementer and libsass.
+`Sass_Values` are used to pass values and their types between the implementer and LibSass.
 Sass knows various different value types (including nested arrays and hash-maps).
 If you implement a binding to another programming language, you have to find a way to convert `Sass_Values` between the targeted language and C. `Sass_Values` are currently only used by custom functions.

 ### Basic Usage